-Going to a sauna in Holland: The facilities are amazing
+Dutch sauna facilities are amazing

-Going to a sauna in the Netherlands: They have nice restaurants and bars
+Sauna in the Netherlands have nice restaurants and bars

-Most of the spas I’ve been to have a selection of restaurants and bars dotted over the facility, which means you get to enjoy a glass of wine and some fried dutch snacks, or something healthier if you prefer (some spas even offer three course meals or a full buffet- you know how the dutch just love a buffet).
+Most of the spas I’ve been to have a selection of restaurants and bars dotted over the facility.
+This means you get to enjoy a glass of wine and some Dutch snacks.
+If you prefer something more, some spas even offer three-course meals or a full buffet (you know how the Dutch just love a buffet).

 But I seriously needn’t have worried.
 Because when everybody is naked you actually realise that in REAL LIFE everybody looks different, but also exactly the same.
-We all have boobs and vajayjays, willys and bums.
+We all have boobs and vajayjays, willies and bums.
 Some are saggier, some are bigger, some tummies are rounder, some legs are slimmer.
-But who gives a shit.
-I walked out of that spa feeling 10ft high and could see for myself where that Dutch confidence comes from.
+But who cares.
+I walked out of that spa feeling 10 feet high and could see for myself where that Dutch confidence comes from.

-All in all going to a sauna in the Netherlands is one hell of an experience!
+All in all, going to a sauna in the Netherlands is one hell of an experience!
 Have you ever been to one before?
 Let us know in the comments below!

 Editor’s note: This article was originally published in September 2018 and was fully updated in September 2020 for your reading pleasure.